 - Journey to the Asteroid Belt

-The New Horizons spacecraft will zip by Pluto on July 15th and take the first close-up images of that distant body ever seen by human beings.
+The New Horizons spacecraft zipped by Pluto on July 15th and took the first close-up images of that distant body ever seen by human beings.
 But it isn't the only dwarf planet being visited this year.
 The Dawn spacecraft, which visited Vesta in 2011, has arrived at Ceres and is currently exploring that diminutive world tucked amid the clutter of the asteroid belt.
 We'll take a brief tour of the Dawn mission thus far and along the way give a little historical context for flavor.

 Learn about what stars and planets will be visible tonight.
 The presentation will highlight current astronomical events.
 Some shows will focus on celestial navigation!